Kenco Group: Innovation Lab

 The Innovation Lab at Kenco was founded in 2015 to identify, research, and prototype ideas and processes.
 It has worked with vendors, customers, and entrepreneurs from a number of industries to assist customers with logistics issues.
 In late 2016, Kenco announced its partnership with Locatible, a location tracking website used in North American distribution centers.
 In 2017 it partnered with a mobile app vendor to design LoadProof, a mobile web application that can give users supply chain information on their smart devices.
 It is currently exploring the use of drones for its warehouse operations, partnering with PINC Solutions to deploy an aerial sensor platform and supply chain drone.
 They have also indicated that they are pursuing research in robotics, augmented reality, wearables, and 3D printing.
 In May 2017, it sponsored a study with the University of Tennessee, Knoxville's Global Supply Chain Institute identifying five technologies that companies should examine to ensure their survival in the supply chain industry.

 Awards and recognition

-From 2013 - 2017, Kenco has been recognized as a Top 10 Logistics Provider by readers of Inbound Logistics Magazine.
-Inbound Logistics has also recognized Kenco as one of its G75, a curated list of 75 green supply chain partners, from 2011 - 2017.
+From 2013 to 2017, Kenco has been recognized as a Top 10 Logistics Provider by readers of Inbound Logistics Magazine.
+Inbound Logistics has also recognized Kenco as one of its G75, a curated list of 75 green supply chain partners, from 2011 to 2017.
 Kenco was named one of Food Logistics 2017 Top Green Providers and one of their 2017 Top 3PL and Cold Storage Providers.
 In 2017, Kenco was featured in Global Trade Magazine as one of America's 100 Leading 3PLs.

 Through the National Association of Board of Pharmacy, Kenco is a verified-accredited wholesale distributor.